 Following the training, IBA Group organized a contest among the graduates of the course to attract employers’ attention to the newly educated system administrators.
 The idea was to show that people with disabilities deserve praise and well-paid jobs.

 The contestants were to troubleshoot network connection problems and to get access to web resources within two hours.
 The winner solved the task in one hour.
 Alexander Makarchuk, a completely paralyzed resident of Borisov, left behind the runner-up by 40 minutes.
 From an outsider’s viewpoint, it looked like he was singing canticles: e-e-e and the curser jumps up, a-a-a and it moves to the right…Technically speaking, Alexander manages the cursor using the software Vocal Joystick that ‘memorizes’ the entered words.

-It was the first project in Belarus to socialize people with disabilities through IT education.
+It was a unique project that socialized people with disabilities through IT education.
 As a result of the project, a community of learners with an immersive environment was created.
 Six project graduates, including the contest winner were offered IT jobs!

 As for the Global Sourcing Leadership Summit, it was held in Sophia, Bulgaria.
 Rosen Plevneliev, President of Bulgaria, opened the summit.
 After Bulgaria was selected the Outsourcing Destination of the Year in 2015, a letter of the Bulgarian President came to Kerry Hallard, NOA and EOA CEO.
 He invited the association to organize the 2016 summit and awards in Sofia.
 It goes without saying the invitation was accepted.

 President Plevneliev mentioned qualified resources and political stability, calling Bulgaria “an island of stability” in Europe.
 People of different religions and politics co-exist in the country.